Heaven (Pomegranates album)

 Heaven is the fourth studio album by the Cincinnati indie rock group Pomegranates, released June 5, 2012, on Modern Outsider Records.
 It was produced by Miguel Urbitztondo who has worked with acts such as Cracker, Daniel Johnston, and Sparklehorse.
 The album follows their critically acclaimed One of Us in 2010.

+Reception

+Paste assigned the album a rating of 6.1 out of ten.